-How to use Castor EDC system in a secure way - Best practices
+How to use Castor CDMS system in a secure way - Best practices

 If you still have questions or prefer to get help directly from an agent, please submit a request.

 We’ll get back to you as soon as possible.

 Castor is secured according to the most recent standards to make sure your data is protected in the best possible way.
 The measures we take to protect the data are outlined in our Security Statement.
 While we strive towards storing the collected data as securely as possible, as a user you also play a role in keeping this data safe.

 Accessing the system

 Use a strong password.
 A good password should be easy to remember but difficult to guess.